-- If the programmer's name parameter is coded, place it after the accounting information parameter. - Code the programmer's name parameter before any or all keyword parameters. - The programmer's name must not exceed 20 characters, including all special characters. - When the programmer's name contains special characters, other than periods, enclose the name in apostrophes.
+- If the programmer's name parameter is coded, place it after the accounting information parameter. - Code the programmer's name parameter before any or all keyword parameters. - The programmer's name must not exceed 20 characters, including all special characters. - When the programmer's name contains special characters, other than hyphens, or leading or imbedded periods, enclose the name in apostrophes.
+If the last character of the name is a period, the name must also be enclosed in apostrophes.
 If the special characters include apostrophes, each apostrophe must be coded as two consecutive apostrophes. - If the programmer's name parameter is not required, you need not code a comma to indicate its absence.